CEA-LIST/SCE/README.md

 ## Introduction

+You should now use [eztorch](https://github.com/juliendenize/eztorch), this repo is deprecated.

-This repository contains the  official [Pytorch](https://pytorch.org/) implementation of [Similarity Contrastive Estimation for Self-Supervised Soft Contrastive Learning](https://arxiv.org/abs/2111.14585) (SCE) that has been published in **IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2023**.
+This repository contains a [Pytorch](https://pytorch.org/) implementation of [Similarity Contrastive Estimation for Self-Supervised Soft Contrastive Learning](https://arxiv.org/abs/2111.14585) (SCE) that has been published in **IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2023**.

 It relies on several packages to optimize training and simplify the code such as:
 - [Hydra](https://hydra.cc/) for configuration.